-The National Commander’s 2017 Membership Incentive Pin will be awarded to any Legionnaire who obtains three (3) new members into the American Legion.
-A new member is any eligible person joining for the 2017 membership year who was not a member of the American Legion during the 2016 membership year.
+The National Commander’s 2019 Membership Incentive Pin will be awarded to any Legionnaire who obtains three (3) new members into the American Legion.
+A new member is an eligible person joining in the 2019 membership year who was not a member of the American Legion during the 2018 membership year.

 The Silver Brigade Recruiter Award is earned by Legionnaires who recruit 25-49 new members (transfers do not count) by the May membership target date.
 A silver hat pin and certificate will be awarded.

 The Gold Brigade Recruiter Award is earned by Legionnaires who recruit fifty (50) or more new members (transfers do not count) by the May membership target date.
 First-time Brigade members will receive a Gold Brigade Badge, cap pin, certificate and Gold Brigade designer jacket, Polo Shirt or Sweater.

 The Membership Achievement Medal is awarded for 100 or more credited to a post recruiter.
 The total members recruited can include new members, renewals and transfers that have been credited toward the current year’s membership total.